-Firstly we had taken a 6 hour bus ride from Paraty to Sao Paulo.
+Firstly we had taken a 6-hour bus ride from Paraty to Sao Paulo.

 When the bus stopped I was quite shocked to find a terminal bigger than the average airport.
 So he helped with our bags, took us to a place to use wi-fi, found out where the buses went, and then helped us through 2 sets of trains (even buying our tickets) and helping us get the last 2 seats together on the bus.
 He was such a help to us, and we could not thank him enough.

-We ended up with ½ to get something to eat, and go to the restroom.
+We ended up with ½ to get something to eat and go to the restroom.
 The restroom at the station proved quite a problem as they refused to let me take the luggage in (it had a skinny turn-style too) and they wanted my son to go alone into the men’s room – which I refuse to do.
-So in the end when the staff were not looking I snuck him into the handicapped toilet at the front.
+So in the end when the staff was not looking I snuck him into the handicapped toilet at the front.
 It was difficult for me as I was not going to leave him or the bags unattended, so had to hope there was a toilet on the bus.

 Indeed it turns out there was a toilet on the bus.
-In fact we were seated next to this smelly room.
+In fact, we were seated next to this smelly room.
 The lights and air-conditioning vents were broken and ripped out, so it was very hot and hard to breathe.
-Then there was two very loud men drinking in front of us.
+Then there were two very loud men drinking in front of us.
 And a drink fridge at the back that had a clackety-clack motor.
 The seats would not lie back as it was the back of the bus, yet the people in front could lie theirs back.
-All in all it was a pretty horrible time – a total of 27 hours on 2 buses.
+All in all, it was a pretty horrible time – a total of 27 hours on 2 buses.

 But a positive point was that on the bus we met Ricardo, a lovely Peruvian guy who is now living in Spain.
-He has been working in Brazil, and was seeing the sights before leaving back to Spain.
+He has been working in Brazil and was seeing the sights before leaving back to Spain.
 So when I first had some problems on the bus from Sao Paulo to Foz do Iguacu, he was able to assist me, as he spoke English.

 We talked about accommodation, and he had booked a hostel I had as my 2nd choice, so when we got to the bus terminal he was able to go to the information booth and get them to call and reserve a room for us at El Shaddai Posada and Hostel.
 A total of 27 hours on the road – my goodness – was I tired!

-So next morning when we saw him at breakfast (and it was a good, big breakfast too) it seemed the natural thing to do – visit the falls together.
+So the next morning when we saw him at breakfast (and it was a good, big breakfast too) it seemed the natural thing to do – visit the falls together.

 We caught a local bus for about ½ hour.
-At first my son was shy and would not look or talk to him.
+At first, my son was shy and would not look or talk to him.
 But soon he got to know Ricardo, and he was having fun with him.

-I must say I was immediately impressed with the entrance fee to the waterfalls and national park – way more reasonable than Christ the Redeemer, and Sugar Loaf Mountain.
+I must say I was immediately impressed with the entrance fee to the waterfalls and national park, way more reasonable than Christ the Redeemer, and Sugar Loaf Mountain.
 It was well set out and buses took you to various parts of the falls where you could participate in adventure sports, boat rides to the falls etc.

 We hopped off at the first entrance to the falls.
 I am so glad we did, as immediately we had a glimpse of some of the levels of the many waterfalls.

-We walked on and the animal smelt my sandwiches, and attacked my back-pack.
+We walked on and the animal smelt my sandwiches and attacked my back-pack.

 He clawed at it with his sharp muddy feet.